Overview of Phlebotomists – Mobile, Careers, and Industry Growth

 - Verify patient identities and ensure proper labeling of collection vials

-- Explain blood draw or transfusion process to patients
+- Explain the blood draw or transfusion process to patients

 - Guide nervous patients through blood draws